ROCm/AMDMIGraphX/docs/dev/env_vars.rst

 Set to "1", "enable", "enabled", "yes", or "true" to use.
 Use ``hip_copy_to_gpu`` with a new ``literal`` instruction rather than use ``hip_copy_literal{}``.

+.. envvar:: MIGRAPHX_ENABLE_RMSNORM_FP16_REWRITE
+Set to "1", "enable", "enabled", "yes", or "true" to use.
+Enables RMSNorm to be converted to fp32 precision to handle large numbers.

 Compilation traces
 ----------------------